woz-u/DS-Student-Resources/DS101-Basic-Statistics/syllabus.md

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>

 ### Required Resources:
-- Ground based students are required to bring a laptop computer (either PC or MacBook) to class every day.
+- Ground-based students are required to bring a laptop computer (either PC or MacBook) to class every day.

 - Online students are required to have a laptop or desktop computer with internet access.